rentry/rentry.github.io/_posts/2022-06-17-gear-bikes-lupo.md

 ![Bianchi Lupo bike from the front with aggressive tires and fenders]({{ 'assets/images/2022-gear-bike-lupo-3.jpg' | relative_url }})

 The Lupo and Volpe frames are identical, with the latter equipped with the higher grade Shimano Tiagra components, compared to the Lupo's Shimano Sora.
-Again, I'm not all that particular about components...the nicest components I've had are Shimano 105, and while they're great, I really just want the bike to shift and brake reliably.
+Again, I'm not all that particular about components...the fanciest components I've had are Shimano 105, and while they're great, I really just want the bike to shift and brake reliably.

 After emailing back and forth about sizing (the brand-new bikes were in boxes, and I wanted to make sure the size was right before asking the owner to build one), I picked up the 55cm Lupo today.
 It is a wonderful bike, and I can't wait to get it out for a proper ride.